Workers' Party (Brazil): Voter base

 Most of the Workers' Party votes in presidential elections since 2006 stems from the North and Northeast regions of Brazil.
 Nevertheless, the party has always won every presidential election in Rio de Janeiro from 1998 to 2014, the Federal District from 1989 to 2010 (with the exception in 1998 when Cardoso won there) and in Minas Gerais from 2002 to 2014 (these are two of the three largest states by number of voters and together they comprise 18.5% of voters).
 The party also maintains a stronghold in the southernmost state of Rio Grande do Sul, where it has won continuously since the second round of 1989 until 2002.
-Originally an urban party, with ties to ABC Region's unionism, PT has recently seen a major increase of its support in smaller towns.